 Quick Tip: You can also filter values by using options from the right-click menu and the best thing that you can use is “RE-APPLY”, it’s like refreshing the filter you have already applied.

 5. Apply Excel Table to the Data Every Time

-If I have to give one tip Excel, I’d like to say “Use Excel tables Every Time”.
+If I have given one tip for Excel, I’d like to say, “Use Excel tables Every Time”.
 Why I’m saying this?
 Well, there’s a huge benefit to using Excel tables.

 6. Conditional Formatting for Better Presentation

-In the same way, you can also apply data bars, color scales, or icons sets on your data.
+In the same way, you can also apply data bars, color scales, or icon sets to your data.

 7. Advanced Find and Replace for Smart Users